The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: The Bloch-Kato conjecture for Galois representation associated with full-level modular forms

-Let $n$ be an element of $\Xi$ and let $i,j$ be positive integers such that $m=i+j$.
-Then, we define an element

-to be the image of $\kappa({_c}g_{1/np^\infty,0})\cup\kappa({_d}g_{0,1/np^\infty})$ under the following composition of homomorphisms:
+to be the image of $\kappa({_c}g_{1/np^\infty,0})\cup\kappa({_d}g_{0,1/np^\infty})$ under the following composition of homomorphisms (\cite[(8.4.3)]{Kat04}):

-Here, $e_{1,np^r},e_{2,np^r}$ are universal torsion points of the universal elliptic curve over ${\scrM_{1,1}}(np^r)$.
+Here, $e_{1,np^r},e_{2,np^r}$ are universal torsion points of the universal elliptic curve over $Y(np^r)$.
 We also define $z_n(i,j)\in\mathbf H^1(\mathbf Q(\mu_n),T\otimes_{\mathbf Z}\mathbf Q)$ by

-\begin{theorem}[{\cite[Proposition 8.10]{Kat04}}] The set $\{{_{c,d}z_n(i,j)}\}_{n\in \Xi}$ forms an Euler system for $(T,cd)$. \end{theorem} Similar as before, we define ${_{c,d}z_1(i,j)}$ and ${z_1(i,j)}$ are corestriction of ${_{c,d}z_p(i,j)}$ and ${z_p(i,j)}$ to $\mathbf Q$, respectively.
-As a direct consequence of the theorem above and the Euler system argument, we have the following corollary: \begin{corollary} Let $f$ be a Hecke eigen full-level cuspform of weight $2m+2$ and let $e_f$ denote the idempotent of the Hecke algebra corresponding to $f$.
+\begin{theorem}[{\cite[Proposition 8.10]{Kat04}}] The set $\{{_{c,d}z_n(i,j)}\}_{n\in \Xi(6pcd)}$ forms an Euler system for $(T,6pcd)$. \end{theorem} \begin{proof} Let $I_2$ denote the two-by-two identity matrix.
+Then, by construction, the element $_{c,d}z_n(i,j)$ coincides with $_{c,d}z_{1,1,n}(2m+2,0,2i-1,I_2,\mathrm{Prime}(n))$ which is defined in \cite[Section 8.9]{Kat04}.
+Then, the assertion of the theorem is a direct consequence of \cite[Proposition 8.10]{Kat04}. \end{proof} Similar as before, we define ${_{c,d}z_1(i,j)}$ and ${z_1(i,j)}$ to be corestriction of ${_{c,d}z_p(i,j)}$ and ${z_p(i,j)}$ to $\mathbf Q$, respectively.
+As a direct consequence of the theorem above and the Euler system argument, we have the following corollary: \begin{corollary} Let $f$ be a full-level Hecke eigen cuspform of weight $2m+2$ and let $e_f$ denote the idempotent of the Hecke algebra corresponding to $f$.
 If the element

 is non-zero, then we have